 2. Opt for modern bathroom tile designs

-An on-trend, geometric inspired bathroom tile scheme makes a striking addition to a contemporary bathroom.
-Consider opting for a monochrome scheme if you want a more muted finish and couple with stand out brass fittings.
+An on trend, geometric bathroom tile scheme makes a striking feature in a modern bathroom.
+Consider opting for a monochrome version if you want a muted finish, but team it with brass fittings to add a warming note.
 Small bathroom?
 Find out how to choose the right size tiles to make your bathroom feel bigger and brighter.

-3. Create a focal point with a stylish mural
+3. Create a focal point in a modern bathroom with a stylish mural

-The addition of an intricate monochrome wall mural to this small bathroom creates a stunning focal point, drawing the eye and creating the illusion of a longer space – a great trick if you're looking for small bathroom design ideas.
+An intricate monochrome wall mural in this small modern bathroom creates a stunning focal point, drawing the eye and creating the illusion of a longer space – a great trick if you’re looking for small bathroom design ideas.

-Paired with a stylish, matte-black freestanding bath and statement light fitting, this bathroom is a great example of a successfully unique contemporary space.
+Paired with a stylish, matt black freestanding bath and statement light fitting, this bathroom is a great example of a successful contemporary space.

 4. Add colour to a modern bathroom with accent features

-With grey and monochrome schemes often acting as the backdrop to contemporary bathrooms, the addition of an accent feature is a great option for adding colour and interest to a space.
-Mustard yellow or blush pink are on-trend options for a grey scheme.
+With grey and monochrome schemes often favoured for modern bathrooms, going for an accent feature is a great way to add both colour and interest to the room.
+Mustard yellow or blush pink are on trend additions to a grey scheme.

 5. Incorporate natural materials

-Incorporating natural materials – wood being a stylish example – into a sleek, cool toned scheme is a great way of adding texture and interest to a contemporary bathroom without compromising its minimalist feel.
+Bringing natural materials – wood being a great example – into a sleek, cool-toned scheme is a brilliant way to add texture and interest to a modern bathroom without compromising its minimalist feel.

 We love this combination of a dark wood freestanding unit and streamlined sanitaryware from GSG Ceramic Design.

 6. Design an open space

-When designing a bathroom with a contemporary style, prioritise creating an open and spacious feel (if possible).
-Walk in wet rooms are a great example of how this can be achieved effectively as they encourage the layout of a space to remain as simple as possible.
-Zones can still be created without detracting from the open feel.
+When you’re designing a bathroom with contemporary style, prioritise creating an open and spacious feel.
+A walk-in wet room is a good way to go as it helps keep the layout as streamlined as possible.
+Zones can still be distinguished within it without detracting from the open feel.